amrendrakind/ToDoList/README.md

 `cd ToDoList`

 Install  Project dependancies using `NPM`

 `npm install`

+build with the command

+`npm run build`

 launch project locally with